hbagqynamon/fufufafa_archive/README.md

 ## Note:
 #### Some posts may have quote from other user, I put [Quote: ........ ] for the quote from other user.
 So it was not actually written by fufufafa.
 ###
+## Capture screenshot of all posts
+#### Added script to capture screenshot of all post as image file.
+Image contains whole web page of each post.
+#### To do that, it can be execute with running node js script below
+`node capture-all-post.js`
+#### By default it's only capture first 100 posts which has not been captured, or you can also put parameter `max` with the maximum post will be captured at each execution.
+#### The result image will be saved into `capture` directory, or you can also change the name of directory.
+#### For deleted post, the result image will contain "Thread dihapus" page.

 ### Thank you